3 Steps to Take After Becoming Debt Free

 Most financial experts recommend a six month emergency fund to help insulate you against job loss of a major health issue.
 So, calculate how much money you need to live comfortably for a month and multiply it by six.

 Work hard to add money to that account quickly.
 I recommend putting the money in a separate account that offers quick liquidity.
 This is not money you are trying to invest.
-It’s money specifically for hard times; however, you can find a high yield savings account like the online ones available through Discover Bank so you at least earn a little bit of money while you save.
+It’s money specifically for hard times; however, you can find a high yield savings account like the online ones available through Synchrony Bank so you at least earn a little bit of money while you save.

 Hopefully you’ll never need to use this emergency fund, but having this plus being debt free really opens the doors to amazing possibilities.